chrisminnick/ai-coding-activity/README.md

 In this part, you'll organize your team and decide on a topic for your trivia game.

 1. Decide on a team name.
-Use ChatGPT or Copilot to generate ideas.
+Use your AI assistant to generate ideas.

    - Suggested prompt: `What are some good names for a coding team?
 Names should be short and memorable, and appropriate for a professional environment.`